National Science Foundation Responsible Conduct in Research Education Plan

 Background

-The America COMPETES Act, signed into law in 2007, mandates training in the Responsible Conduct of Research (RCR).
-As a result, the National Science Foundation (NSF) began requiring institutions to certify that they have an RCR plan and outline the training for individuals paid by NSF grants.
+The America COMPETES Act, signed into law in 2007, mandated training in the Responsible Conduct in Research (RCR).
+As a result, the NSF began requiring institutions to certify that they have an RCR plan and outline the training for individuals paid by NSF grants.
 This certification was effective for proposals submitted on or after January 4, 2010.
+For proposals submitted on or after July 31, 2023, this certification is replaced by one that expands the training requirement to faculty and other senior personnel and mandates that the training cover mentor training and mentorship.

 Undergraduate Students